Nahelam/PS2-Game-Mods/Burnout Revenge/README.md

   - Basic version
   - No HUD version
 - Falling car parts during takedowns and traffic checks

-### Note
-Features listed above aren't fully available for all regions, please check the `.pnach` file of your game region for a definitive list.

 ## Xenia (Xbox 360) Features (.toml file)
 - Replace extras menu with debug menu